-It’s a simple and key question for every employee, partner or customer as they interact with your organization.
-Typically, after completing their initial onboarding training, everyone who has a job question simply asks their peers or manager.
-But this has always been an inefficient way and prone to stigma.
-No one wants to look like they don’t know what they’re doing.
-Or worse, the peer or manager being asked may not know the answer or provide the wrong one.
+It’s a simple and key question for every employee as they interact with your organization and the public.
+Typically, after completing their initial on-boarding training, everyone who has a job question simply asks their peers or manager.
+But as every job becomes more complex, “skill creep” sets in requiring less people to do more with less time to do it and learn the skills they need.
+Asking questions is a good thing but to a point.
+No one wants to appear to ask too many questions for fear of looking like they don’t know what they’re doing.
+Or worse and more commonly their peer or manager being asked may not know the answer or provide the wrong one.

 LXPs which have of late focused on delivering the right learning and other content to employees are great at letting employees get credit and earn credentials for learning any number of skills.
 The most advanced also help companies develop a talent marketplace to know who based on newly acquired training credentials is ready to move to another role.
 Great examples are Degreed and LinkedIn Learning.

-Knowledge management and enterprise search systems like Getguru, Talla, Bloomfire, Zendesk and Coveo have come a long way in understanding the relationship of content to all other content.
-Auto tagging and AI have the potential to take much of the manual curation out of organizing a company’s content.
+Knowledge management and enterprise search systems like Getguru, Talla, Bloomfire, Coveo and most recently Moveworks have come a long way in understanding the relationship of content to all other content.
+Auto tagging and AI will take much of the manual curation out of organizing a company’s content.
 Their focus is on curating in relation to all the rest of an organization’s content and the collective experience of all employees.
 However, this is not dynamically curated in real-time to specific employee actions and job role and that of their peers within and outside of their organization to improve answer accuracy for a specific job.
 They lack the high fidelity tracking of everything employees, customers or partners do to interpret a high degree of personalization.
 This means these systems lack the ability to predict what answers or content snippets users will find most useful at the right moment.
-Existing systems to date have been most successful for large projects utilizing large teams to deploy or for call center teams where content delivery is matched to questions customers pose to the call center teams.
+Existing systems to date have been most successful for large Healthcare, technology company focused projects utilizing large teams to deploy and tune.

 Copyright © 2021 Feathercap Inc.